 Manali to Leh

-We transfer by road from Delhi to Manali via Mandi and spend a couple of days acclimatising.
-Situated at 1,950m (6,398 ft) Manali is an interesting hill station in the mountains of Himachal Pradesh and a popular tourist destination during the summer months.
-Our cycling route from Manali to Leh in Ladakh covers 476km (296 miles) over 8 days and takes us over five major passes, two of which are above 5000m (16,400ft).
-An old trading route and described as a 'highway', the Manali to Leh road is extremely narrow in places.
+Our cycling route from Manali to Leh in Ladakh covers 476km (296 miles) over 8 days and includes 5 major passes.
+The Manali to Leh road is an old trading route and, although described as a highway, is extremely narrow in places.
 For much of the year it is closed due to extreme weather conditions.

-We enjoy a well-deserved rest day in Leh then, reinvigorated, we face the ultimate challenge of the tour: the Khardung-La.
-Starting at 3, 600m (11,500 feet) in Leh we cycle to the top of the pass at a breath taking height of 5359m (17,583 feet) in just 39km (24 miles).
+Reinvigorated after our well-deserved rest day in Leh, we face the ultimate challenge of the tour: the Khardung-La.
+Starting at 3,600m (11,500 feet) in Leh we cycle to the top of the pass at a breath-taking height of 5,359m (17,583 feet) in just 39km (24 miles).
 This is one of the highest roads in the world accessible by motor vehicles.
 The redspokes Manali to Leh cycling holiday ends back in Leh.

 - Delhi: India’s capital and gateway to the north.